ibm-cloud-docs/virtual-servers/storage/vsi_about_storage.md

 ---
 copyright:
   years: 2014, 2018
-lastupdated: "2018-10-16"
+lastupdated: "2018-10-23"
 ---

 {:new_window: target="_blank"}

 # Storage options

-You have the option for SAN or local storage for each virtual server.
+You have the option of SAN (portable SAN) or local storage for each virtual server.
 You can supplement SAN or local storage with other storage products as needed.

 ## Local storage